-- numerous meeting and occasions for debate:
+- Numerous meetings and occasions for debate::

-- a public convention to present the main findings of our research, with round table sessions and talks given by major players from the retail world;
+- A public convention to present the main findings of our research, with round table sessions and talks given by major players from the retail world.

-Research covers the following areas:
+2018 research develops in the following areas:

 For further information, collaboration and support requests for the other researches of the Digital Innovation in Retail Observatory, please contact Valentina Pontiggia (email: email@example.com).